cpoirier/scaffold/README.markdown

 to the system.

 The State object passed to the on_process handler contains everything known about the request, and receives the response that we generate.
-In fact, as a convenience, State.set_response allows you to directly instantiate a Builder and use it as a DSL in the block you pass.
+As a convenience, State.set_response allows you to directly instantiate a Builder and use it as a DSL in the block you pass.
 In this case, we choose the HTML5 builder, and build HTML for the response directly in Ruby.
 Inside the block, the State object is still accessible, and we use it to check for form data, and construct the